Nature Repair Market

 - planting native shelterbelts or revegetation blocks on farms, and more.

-Those eligible to take part include First Nations people and organisations, conservation groups and farmers.
+Those eligible to take part include local and state government bodies, First Nations people and organisations, conservation groups and farmers.

-The Nature Repair Market is currently in development and is expected to open in January 2025.
-This market will be the first national, voluntary biodiversity market to be established internationally, however there are several private sector markets that are already up and running.
+The Nature Repair Market officially launched in March 2025, with the release of the first approved project method – the Replanting Native Forest and Woodland Ecosystems method.
+This market is the first national, voluntary biodiversity market to be established internationally, however there are several private sector markets that are already up and running.

 Read more about the Nature Repair Market.